Angels still hope to keep Mike Trout off disabled list

 The Angels still would like to keep him off the DL.

 "We sure hope so.
 We never anticipated this being a DL," Scioscia said.
-"But we're going to know more today and then even more tomorrow as to exactly where this is.
-Right now we're past the point a little bit of being a backdated because you only go back three days.
-But we're going to give him all the time he needs because we just don't want him healthy we want him doing what he needs to do to be that special player."
+"But we're going to give him all the time he needs because we just don't want him healthy, we want him doing what he needs to do to be that special player."

 More AP baseball: https://apnews.com/tag/MLBbaseball